collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What If?

+I think the way people learn to use Git and GitHub is backwards.

 <!--
-* What if contributors were encouraged to learn code contribution and review at the same time, instead of code review as an end result?
-More people could take on more responsibility.
+* What if contributors were encouraged to learn collaboration and code review at the same time, instead of code review as an end result?
+What if issues and pull requests were more frequently triaged to help newcomers take on more responbility?

+Now that I do it, I wonder, why did it take so long?!

+There is a shortage of maintainers.
+There is even a concept called the "Bus Factor".
+If a maintainer got hit by a bus, would there be someone to replace him or her to keep the project going?

+someone wants to transition to being a maintainer, because it's filling a need.
+You would think that it would be good to make becoming a maintainer as obvious and user friendly as possible.
+But unfortunately, it isn't.
 -->

 </td></tr>